-It might be interesting to compare $\mathcal{C}_{\rm max} (n,N)$ with the maximum coherence that might be reached in the finite-dimensional subspace that embraces the $n$ photons in $N+1$ modes, $C_{\mathrm{sup}}$.
-This maximum is obtained for the phase-like state
+It might be interesting to compare $\mathcal{C}_{\rm max} (n,N)$ with the maximum coherence $C_{\mathrm{sup}}$ (it might be better to say supremum coherence) that might be reached in the finite-dimensional subspace that embraces the $n$ photons in $N + 1$ modes.
+This maximum is obtained for the phaselike state

-where $\phi (\{m \})$ are arbitrary phases, and $D(n,N)$ is the dimension of the space spanned by the photon number states $|\{m \} \rangle$ with $ m_0 + m_1 +\ldots +m_N = n$.
-This dimension can be easily computed as the number of different ways of distributing $n$ identical candies between $N+1$ distinguishable children, leading to the binomial coefficient
+where $\phi (\{m \})$ are arbitrary phases and $D(n,N)$ is the dimension of the space spanned by the photon-number states $|\{m \} \rangle$, with $ m_0 + m_1 +\ldots +m_N = n$.
+This dimension can be easily computed as the number of different ways to distribute $n$ identical candies between $N+1$ distinguishable children, leading to the binomial coefficient